PavelGsAlt/Skin-Overlay-Merger/README.md

 # Minecraft Skin Overlay Merger

-A client-side web application for merging Minecraft skins with overlays.
+A client-side web application for merging Minecraft skins with overlays using a simple ZIP file system.
 All processing happens in your browser - no uploads needed!

 ## ✨ Features

 - **Client-side Processing**: No server uploads, all processing happens in your browser
 - **Drag & Drop Support**: Easy file upload with drag and drop functionality
 - **3D Preview**: Interactive 3D skin viewer powered by SkinView3D and Three.js
-- **GitHub Integration**: Browse community overlays from GitHub repositories
+- **ZIP Overlay System**: Browse overlays from a single ZIP file with automatic extraction
+- **Individual Preview**: Preview base skins and overlays separately in 3D
+- **Skin Type Support**: Automatic detection of slim/normal skin variants
 - **Auto-resize**: Automatically resize overlays to match base skin dimensions
 - **Download Ready**: Instant download of merged skins